DeKalb County Demographics

 A map of DeKalb County's Population by Race

-DeKalb County is the 20th most populous county of the 102 counties in Illinois.
+DeKalb County is ranked the 20th most populous county in Illinois, out of 102 counties.
+DeKalb County was ranked the 20th most populous county in the 2020 Census.

 DeKalb County's White Population